lucabol/divs/Readme.md

 # Cross reference M* and SimpleSafeDividends criterias

-Process to generate files for divs.bat
+Process to generate files for `run`

 ## Morningstar